 In order to meet the requirements of SOLAS V/27, nautical charts must be kept up to date by incorporating Notices to Mariners and other chart updates issued by Hydrographic Offices.
-(See S-65 Stage 9).
+(See Stage 9 in IHO S-65 - ENCs: Production, Maintenance and Distribution Guidance).